Region 41

 Informes de la Región 41

-La Evaluación de necesidades regionales de la primera infancia destaca datos e historias de miembros de la comunidad en toda la región e incluye fortalezas, necesidades identificadas por la familia y la comunidad, y recomendaciones sobre cómo hacer que nuestros servicios locales de educación y atención de la primera infancia (ECEC) sean más accesibles y equitativos.
+Evaluación de Necesidades Regionales de la Primera Infancia destaca datos e historias de miembros de la comunidad en toda la región e incluye fortalezas, necesidades identificadas por la familia y la comunidad, y recomendaciones sobre cómo hacer que nuestros servicios locales de educación y atención de la primera infancia (ECEC) sean más accesibles y equitativos.

-La Adenda incluyen comentarios adicionales de la comunidad capturados cuando nuestro Equipo Regional y los Comités de Acción y Familiar compartieron las conclusiones de nuestro informe inicial en toda la región.
+Adenda de Necesidades incluyen comentarios adicionales de la comunidad capturados cuando nuestro Equipo Regional y los Comités de Acción y Familiar compartieron las conclusiones de nuestro informe inicial en toda la región.

 Miembros del Comité de Acción

-• Barbara Corby, Step By Step, Inc., Director
+• Barbara Corby, Step by Step Inc. Child Care Centers, Director

-• Heidi Elliott, Madison County Alliance for Children and Family, CCR&R Program Manager
+• Heidi Elliott, Brightpoint and Madison County Alliance for Children and Family, Program Manager

 • Jennifer Schulz, Centerstone, Marketing Outreach Liaison

-• Lauren Jacobs, Madison County Health Department, Nurse
+• Lauren Jacobs, Madison County Health Department, Health Department Nurse

-• Veneta Wadlow, Riverbend Head Start, Center Operations Coordinator
+• Veneta Wadlow, Riverbend Head Start and Family Services, Center Operations Coordinator

 Miembros del Comité Familiar